Music Transcends

 The inmates agree.
 "Music is important for the human spirit," wrote an inmate named Sarah.
 "It changes the environment inside us and among us."

-Joanie Eppinga is a writer and editor in Madison, Wisc.; Chris Farnum is a Nazareth College writer and associate director of marketing.
+Joanie Eppinga is a writer and editor in Madison, Wisc.; Chris Farnum is part of Nazareth's Marketing and Communications team

 Tyler Nadrich and Heather Gilleran with instruments